Grimes IT provides technical services to web-based businesses.

 Full stack web development

-Grimes IT specializes in web app development—building software applications that run on the World Wide Web.
-Full stack development means support for every technology layer used by the application, including user interfaces, data, business logic, APIs, infrastructure, development and deployment.
+Full stack development is more than a buzzword.
+It means supporting every technology layer used by the application, including user interfaces, databases, business logic, server-side APIs, infrastructure, development and deployment.

 User interfaces